NicoleAbuhakmeh/blog/aboutme.md

 title: About me
 subtitle: Hi, I'm Nicole, but you can call me Niks
 ---
-#Things to know about me
+# Things to know about me

 - I live to travel.
 It's what drives me and gets me through my downtimes.
 - I am on a search to find the best sour beers this world has to offer.
+- Life is too short to not have purple/blue mermaid hair, even if my teenager doesn't think it's cool
+- [My husband](https://twitter.com/buhakmeh) is my rock & superhero
 - I am owned by the most loving, big headed pup named Samson.

 #Where have I traveled?
 - Iceland